Class of 21F

 3.3 Articulate ways in which individual Air Force Career Field Specialties contribute to the capabilities of the Joint Force.

-3.4 Understand the geopolitical conditions of Great Power competition and how these define national security challenges and shape the demand of Joint Force capabilities.
+3.4 Understand the geopolitical conditions of Strategic Competition and how these define national security challenges and shape the demand of Joint Force capabilities.

 Leadership is more art than science, but it’s an art we can learn through practice.
 The Leadership block of Squadron Officer School is designed to illuminate each Captain’s personal strengths and weaknesses to build a picture of their own leadership style.
 The curriculum focuses on team building, how groups operate together, and how to lead and follow in diverse groups tackling the ever-shifting requirements of the USAF and USSF.
 Sun Tzu states that knowing ourselves is half the battle.
 The Leadership block builds a foundation for the rest of SOS though knowing yourself and knowing your team.